 - Aviation: Accidents in private planes are often excluded, though travel as a fare-paying passenger on a commercial flight is typically covered.

-It’s important to review the exclusions section of this type of insurance, as benefits will not be paid if death or dismemberment occurs due to excluded causes.
+Check your plan’s exclusions section carefully, as benefits will not be paid if death or dismemberment occurs due to excluded causes.

 Who Needs AD&D Insurance?